bipinad/Java/README.md

-# JavaAssignment
-These are the assignments work done by Bipin Adhikari
+#These are the assignments work done by Bipin Adhikari